2022 United States House of Representatives elections in Michigan: District 4

 The 4th district is based in southwestern Michigan, and includes the cities of Kalamazoo and Holland.
-Due to redistricting, there are two incumbents in this district – Republican Bill Huizenga of the 2nd congressional district, who was re-elected with 59.2% of the vote in 2020 and Republican Fred Upton of the 6th congressional district, who was re-elected with 55.8% of the vote in 2020.
-Upton announced that he is retiring at the end of his term.
-The winner is Bill Huizenga.
+Due to redistricting, there were two incumbents in this district – Republican Bill Huizenga of the 2nd congressional district, who was re-elected with 59.2% of the vote in 2020, and Republican Fred Upton of the 6th congressional district, who was re-elected with 55.8% of the vote in 2020.
+Upton announced that he would be retiring at the end of his term.
+The winner was Bill Huizenga.